rahra/intfract/README.md

-**Please note that there is a multi-threaded variant in the [development branch](https://github.com/rahra/intfract/tree/multithread) which makes use of multiple cores which gives an additional speed-up!**
+**Please note that there is a multi-threaded variant in the [multithread branch](https://github.com/rahra/intfract/tree/multithread) which makes use of multiple cores which gives an additional speed-up!**

 # Calculating Fractals With Integer Operations